 But what about the other side of the coin?
 What if we hadn't removed Saddam and he was on his way to developing nuclear capabilities, not to mention chemical and biological?
 Can you imagine the predicament we would be in if Iraq had become a nuclear power, supporting and supplying terrorists in the global jihad?
 Forget the controversy over whether Saddam had WMD.
 Secret documents we obtained after our invasion make clear that he never deviated from his quest to acquire nuclear weapons and missile delivery technology.

 The Democrats' hang-up on Iraq exacerbates their underestimation of the global terrorist threat.
 Their mantra is that if we hadn't attacked Iraq, we could better deal with the real terrorists in Afghanistan.
-John Kerry even suggested the other day that terrorists are in 65 nations
+John Kerry even suggested the other day that terrorists are in 65 nations because we attacked Iraq.

 The implication is that if we hadn't attacked Iraq and had focused on capturing or killing Osama, the terrorist threat would be all but over.
 Even now, if we would just withdraw, the terrorist threat to the United States would be dramatically reduced.